alirezasamadii/alirezasamadii/README.md

 # 🌱 What I'm learning
 I'm always learning new things, and right now I'm focusing on Computer Vision as there are always more things to learn .
 # 💬 Ask me about
-If yohave any questions or want to chat about anything related to machine learning, deep learning, computer vision, natural language processing, and graph learning feel free to reach out to me.
+If you have any questions or want to chat about anything related to machine learning, deep learning, computer vision, natural language processing, and graph learning feel free to reach out to me.
 I'm always happy to connect with like-minded people and share my knowledge.
 # 📫 How to reach me
 You can reach me via Linkedin.
 I'm also active on other social medias like instagram, so feel free to connect with me there as well.